mvahaste/vscode-vim/README.md

 Extensions and settings that make using VS Code faster and feel more like Vim, along with some visual changes.

-The CSS (`custom.css`) should work with any color theme, but can be easily modified to better suit your needs by adjusting the root variables at the top of the file.
+The CSS should work with any color theme, but can be easily modified to better suit your needs by adjusting the root variables at the top of the file.

 I also use this repo to back up some configs for myself, so not everything here will be useful/relevant to others (terminal prompt, browser settings, etc.)